ChristianLG2/Christian_Lira_online_resume/docs/index.md

 `Rexburg, Idaho, USA -- March 2023 to March 2024`

-__Institutional Research & Assessment Department BYU-I__ Research Specialist & Analyst:
+__Institutional Research & Assessment BYU-I__
+Research Specialist & Analyst:

 • Designed and implemented comprehensive surveys using Qualtrics and conducted quantitative data analysis with Excel, Power BI, Python, and R, providing actionable insights for decision-making and strategic planning to enhance student outcomes.